-Dr. Bagheri recommends patients with chronic lung diseases — including asthma — ¬follow preventive measures such as hand-washing, social distancing and not touching their face.
+Dr. Bagheri recommends patients with chronic lung diseases — including asthma — follow preventive measures, such as hand-washing, social distancing, wearing a face covering when around others outside their household and not touching their face.
 It is important to avoid nonessential travel and to disinfect surfaces often, including items that are most frequently touched such as cellphones and doorknobs.
 People with asthma should also be aware of the difference in symptoms between asthma and COVID-19:

 - Sudden shortness of breath